Walt Whitman: Legacy and influence

-Walt Whitman has been claimed as the first "poet of democracy" in the United States, a title meant to reflect his ability to write in a singularly American character.
+Whitman has been claimed as the first "poet of democracy" in the United States, a title meant to reflect his ability to write in a singularly American character.
 An American-British friend of Whitman, Mary Whitall Smith Costelloe, wrote: "You cannot really understand America without Walt Whitman, without Leaves of Grass ...
 He has expressed that civilization, 'up to date,' as he would say, and no student of the philosophy of history can do without him."
 Andrew Carnegie called him "the great poet of America so far".
 Whitman considered himself a messiah-like figure in poetry.
 Others agreed: one of his admirers, William Sloane Kennedy, speculated that "people will be celebrating the birth of Walt Whitman as they are now the birth of Christ".

 Literary critic Harold Bloom wrote, as the introduction for the 150th anniversary of Leaves of Grass:

 In his own time, Whitman attracted an influential coterie of disciples and admirers.
-Other admirers included the Eagle Street College, an informal group established in 1885 at the home of James William Wallace in Eagle Street, Bolton, to read and discuss the poetry of Whitman.
+Among his admirers were the Eagle Street College, an informal group established in 1885 at the home of James William Wallace on Eagle Street in Bolton, England, to read and discuss the poetry of Whitman.
 The group subsequently became known as the Bolton Whitman Fellowship or Whitmanites.
 Its members held an annual "Whitman Day" celebration around the poet's birthday.
+Whitman's niece, Jessie Louisa Whitman, also contributed to his legacy by allowing Ralph L. Fansler to record her memories of Whitman during a series of interviews that took place between 1939 and 1943.
+In the interviews Jessie is noted for her faithfulness and lifelong interest in her uncle.
+Jessie held letters written by Whitman, which were given to the Missouri Historical Society in 1960.

 American poets

 Whitman is one of the most influential American poets.
 Modernist poet Ezra Pound called Whitman "America's poet ...
 He is America."
+His April 1913 poem, "A Pact," begins: "I make truce with you, Walt Whitman— I have detested you long enough."
 To poet Langston Hughes, who wrote "I, too, sing America", Whitman was a literary hero.
 Whitman's vagabond lifestyle was adopted by the Beat movement and its leaders such as Allen Ginsberg and Jack Kerouac in the 1950s and 1960s, as well as anti-war poets such as Adrienne Rich, Alicia Ostriker, and Gary Snyder.
-Lawrence Ferlinghetti numbered himself among Whitman's "wild children", and the title of Ferlinghetti's 1961 collection Starting from San Francisco is a deliberate reference to Whitman's Starting from Paumanok.
-June Jordan published a pivotal essay entitled "For the Sake of People's Poetry: Walt Whitman and the Rest of Us", praising Whitman as a democratic poet whose works speak to people of color from all backgrounds.
+Lawrence Ferlinghetti numbered himself among Whitman's "wild children", and the title of Ferlinghetti's 1961 collection Starting from San Francisco is a reference to Whitman's Starting from Paumanok.
+June Jordan published a pivotal essay entitled "For the Sake of People's Poetry: Walt Whitman and the Rest of Us", praising Whitman as a democratic poet whose works speak to ethnic minorities from all backgrounds.
 United States poet laureate Joy Harjo, who is a Chancellor of the Academy of American Poets, counts Whitman among her influences.